hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% endif %}

-### Why can't I use the `sudo` command?
+### I don't know the password for the `sudo` command

-Using `sudo` is not permitted on the VSC HPC systems because regular users do not have administrative rights.
+Attempting to use `sudo` will prompt you for a password, but no valid password can be entered as this feature is reserved for HPC administrators only.

-However, you do not need administrative rights to install software in your own user space.
+However, a lot of tasks can be performed without `sudo`, including installing software, in your own user space.

-**What to Do:**
+**Installing software**
 - If you know how to install the software without using `sudo`, you are welcome to proceed with the installation.
 - If you are unsure how to install the software, you can submit a [software installation request](https://www.ugent.be/hpc/en/support/software-installation-request), and the HPC-UGent support team will handle the installation for you.